Superhorizon isocurvature fluctuations relax tensions: Introduction

-As a side effect, one expects the CMB power spectrum to be somewhat different in patches of CMB with a different value of the field, leading so smearing of the acoustic peaks in the CMB.
-Such smearing of CMB peaks has in fact been observed and manifests itself as a preference for CMB data alone for a high value of lensing amplitude parameter $A_L$ or equivalently closed universe.
+As a side effect, one expects the CMB power spectrum to be somewhat different in patches of CMB with a different value of the field, leading to a smearing of the acoustic peaks in the CMB, which is not present at linear order.
+Such smearing of CMB peaks has in fact been observed and manifests itself as a preference for CMB data alone for a high value of lensing amplitude parameter $A_L$ or equivalently closed Universe.
 This is a known fact that has been discussed and explained at length in Planck 2015 and 2018 papers \cite{1502.01589, 1807.06209} and again pointed in more recent papers \cite{1911.02087,1908.09139}.

 In this paper, we fit Planck 2018 data using an approximate methodology which should nevertheless capture all the essential physics at play.
-As expected, we find improvement in the $\chi^2$ that, while not as pronounced as in the case of the $A_L$ and $\Omega_k$ parameters, is significant and formally a 4 sigma preference for a non-zero value of our parameter.
+As expected, we find improvement in the $\chi^2$ that, while not as pronounced as in the case of the $A_L$ and $\Omega_k$ parameters, is significant and formally a 4 sigma preference for a nonzero value of our parameter.
 At the same time, we find shifts and expanded errorbars in some other parameters.
 In particular, we find that the value of the $S_8$ parameter drops and that its error increases.
 This completely alleviates tension with the amplitude of fluctuations, which seems to be low in the low-redshift experiments \cite{1809.09148,2105.13549,2105.13543,2105.13544,2204.02396,1502.01597,2105.03421,2206.10824,2007.15632,2105.12108}.
 We conclude with discussion of strengths and weakness of this model in the final section.